-Weston and certain of its principals were the subject of an SEC consensual civil judgement in Florida on June 23, 2014 for an investment unrelated to PII.
-Civil litigation involving Weston and various related parties including insiders and investors is ongoing but winding down.
 A turnover proceeding filed by other Weston investors (Class TT) in New York has settled.
 The Wimbledon Fund, SPC (Class TT) v.
 Weston Capital Partners Master Fund II, Ltd, et al., Supreme Court New York, Index No. 160576/2017.
 Criminal proceedings involving Weston insiders resulted in guilty pleas and jury verdicts.
 See, e.g., USA v.
-Bergstein, et.al., No. 1:16-cr-746 (S.D.N.Y.) and USA v.
+Bergstein, et.al, No. 1:16-cr-746 (S.D.N.Y.) and USA v.
 Galanis, et. al., No. 1:16-cr-371 (S.D.N.Y).

 For historical background on the Fund's investments in PII and White Oak Global Advisors, a PII investment assigned in-kind to the Fund, please see the Fund's 2013 ACFR at p.
 19 and the Fund's 2015 ACFR at p.
-31
+31.

 The Fund's investments in Alpha, Weston and White Oak were all written down in full in prior fiscal years.
-The Alpha, Weston and White Oak funds are all in liquidations in the Cayman Islands which are expected to conclude in 2021.
+The Weston and White Oak funds remain in liquidations in the Cayman Islands which are expected to conclude without any further distributions in 2022.